symbiotic-engineering/MDOcean/README.md

 - Global Optimization Toolbox
 - Statistics and Machine Learning Toolbox
 - Symbolic Math Toolbox
+- Parallel Computing Toolbox

-All are required except the symbolic math toolbox, which is used only for code generation and exploratory scripting, not core functionality.
+All are required except the symbolic math toolbox, which is used only for code generation and exploratory scripting, not core functionality, and the Parallel Computing Toolbox, which is used to speed up computations.

 **Funding Acknowledgement**